m3047/trualias/install/table_security_analysis.md

 * Not committing suicide when asked; and
 * setting ``dict_x->dict.owner.status = DICT_OWNER_TRUSTED`.

-The change is simple and straigntforward enough that it can be reproduced here (the following code is part of _Postfix_, and subject to the _Secure Mailer License_), from `src/util/dict_tcp.c`:
+The change is simple and straightforward enough that it can be reproduced here (the following code is part of _Postfix_, and subject to the _Secure Mailer License_), from `src/util/dict_tcp.c`:

 ```